Narassin/narassin/README.md

 ### Welcome to the End Archive 🐲

-Hey there, Narassin here and this is the End Archive.
+Hey there, Narassin here and this is my End Archive.
 Just your normal Software Engineer in training doing the thing he loves.
 I store all my project here, both coursework and personal sidework.
 I also stream on twitch.tv at [Narassin](twitch.tv/narassin)

 ### Current Projects / Works:
 - Sedia Hidang